chpmnrssll/vuepress/pages/about/russell/index.md

 Russell has been involved with the internet and programming since the mid 90's.
 He has studied a wide variety of programming languages and built everything from REST APIs, content management systems, single page apps, and more.

-When not writing code you'll often find Russell working on a farm truck, taking apart an engine, or playing guitar.
+When not writing code you'll often find Russell working on a truck, taking apart an engine, or playing guitar.

 ### Skills